 - Braces/dental work

 - Muscle abuse/overuse

-Before the progression of advanced dentistry technologies, diagnosing a patient’s state of occlusion required some guesswork.
-Dentists could only measure the forces of a bite, and subsequently balance those forces properly between the muscles and joints of the head and neck, with the aid of imprecise and unreliable tools, such as pressure indicator paste, articulation paper, and waxes.
+Before the progression of advanced dental technologies, diagnosing a patient’s state of occlusion required some guesswork.
+Dentists could not measure the force of a bite, and subsequently balance those forces properly between the muscles and joints of the head and neck, with the aid of imprecise and unreliable tools such as pressure indicator paste, articulation paper, and waxes.
 These techniques were often inadequate and lacked the sensitivity necessary to detect simultaneous contact.
 Furthermore, these traditional methods failed to measure biting time and FORCE, which are both essential assessments when diagnosing TMJ disorder.

 Successful diagnosis and treatment of your TMJ condition requires state-of-the-art technology.
 We use the only computerized test that can accurately and objectively measure your bite/occlusion.
 Do not leave your bite to chance!

 The most common TMD complaint is migraine headache accompanied by jaw, head, neck, and/or shoulder pain.
 Migraine headaches usually start in the forehead, temples, or back of the head.
 Those who clench or grind their teeth may also develop migraine-like headaches.
 Although the majority of migraines and TMJ headaches have various causes, they all have one thing in common: dysfunction of the temporomandibular joint of the jaw.